tokio-rs/website/content/blog/tokio-0-1.md

 The 0.1 release is a **beta quality** release.
 The stack has undergone a fair amount of testing, usage, and feedback, but it's still early days, and we don't have a lot of production use under our belt yet.
-Intrepid users are welcome to work toward production usage, but you should expect bugs and limitations.
+Intrepid users are welcomed to work toward production usage, but you should expect bugs and limitations.
 The [gitter channel] is active and helpful for both learning and debugging.